BerriAI/litellm/docs/input.md

 >> **`parameters`**
 >> <span style="color:gray; font-size: 0.8em;">object</span>  <span style="color:red; font-size: 0.8em;">Required</span><br>
 >> The parameters the functions accept, described as a JSON Schema object.
-See the guide for examples, and the JSON Schema reference for documentation about the format.
->> To describe a function that accepts no parameters, provide the value {"type": "object", "properties": {}}.
+>> To describe a function that accepts no parameters, provide the value `{"type": "object", "properties": {}}`.
 >> <br>
 >>
 >> ---